Deindex/deindex-fyi/README.md

 - Users can flag content through Yelp's own reporting process
 - Educational resource only — Deindex.fyi does not offer Yelp removal

-### Reddit
-- Posts and threads are indexed by Google and persist long-term
-- Reporting to moderators and subreddit rules are first steps
-- Legal notices may apply in cases of defamation or privacy violations

 ### News Sites
 - Editor requests, legal notices, and DMCA are the primary pathways
 - Content suppression through positive authoritative content is common